AbiJays/Introduction-to-Lists/lists.md

 ## Objects

-When adding the objects to our list we must show they are separate, which we do with commas, and due to the objects consisting of strings we will need to contain them in quotation marks:
+When adding the objects to our list we separate them with commas and due to the objects consisting of strings we will need to contain them in quotation marks:

 ```python
 # lists.py

 task_list = ["eat pie", "watch clouds", "drink water"]
 ```

-Then we'll save it!
+And then we'll save it!

 ## Now What
 So we've created a beautiful list and we can check it exists under task_name by adding a return statement, so the list is actually returned to us.
 To do this we will use the print function.
 This is a built in function of Python and prints whatever you specify.